Skip to main content

 How to close unresponsive apps in macOS

-Normally, you close an app in macOS by pressing Command-Q when it is in the foreground, or by right-clicking its icon in the Dock and selecting Quit.
+Normally, you close an app in macOS by pressing the Command-Q keyboard shortcut when it is in the foreground, or by right-clicking its icon in the Dock and selecting Quit.
 However, sometimes an app will freeze or will not close when you tell it to.
 In times like that, you need to force it to quit.

 Step 1: The good news is that macOS has a shortcut that lets you quickly close unresponsive apps.
 Just press Command-Option-Esc to bring up the Force Quit Applications menu.
 As the name suggests, this lets you pick from a list of open apps, then force them to close by selecting the Force Quit button.